Akari Asai

 -

-Understanding limitations of LLMs and effectiveness of retrieval-augmented LMs – I have extensively researched the failure modes of LLMs, which scaling cannot mitigate, and was among the first to develop retrieval-augmented approaches as a solution.
+Establishing the Necessity of Retrieval-Augmented LMs – I have systematically researched the failure modes of LLMs, which scaling cannot mitigate, and was among the first to develop retrieval-augmented approaches as a solution.
 My work has shown their effectiveness for reducing hallucinations e.g., Adaptive Retrieval-augmented LM (ACL 2023 Oral, Best Video Award), (2) achieving more compute-efficient scaling e..g, MassiveDS (NeurIPS 2024); (3) staying updated with real-time knowledge changes e.g., Real-time QA (NeurIPS D & B 2023).
 I’ve co-taught the first tutorial of retrieval-augmented LMs.
-In our position paper, Reliable, Adaptive and Attributable LMs with Retrieval (2024) we advocate for a community shift towards retrieval-augmented LMs.

 -

-Developing foundations of modern retrieval-augmented LMs – I have worked to establish the foundational components of retrieval-augmented LMs, developing better architectures, training strategies, and inference techniques like Self-RAG (ICLR Oral-Top 1%, 2024), Evidentiality-guided RAG (NAACL Oral, 2022) and FAVA (COLM 2024).
+Building the Foundations of Rerieval-Augmented LMs – I have worked to establish the foundational components of retrieval-augmented LMs, developing better architectures, training strategies, and inference techniques like Self-RAG (ICLR Oral-Top 1%, 2024), Evidentiality-guided RAG (NAACL Oral, 2022) and FAVA (COLM 2024).
 I’ve advanced retrieval systems to be more versatile (TART, Findings of ACL 2023), more robust to complex queries (Path Retriever, ICLR 2020)(LUKE, EMNLP 2020; 1 million downloads on HF), and more efficient (Binary Passage Retriever, ACL 2021).
-These methods are now integrated into major libraries like huggingface transformers, LlamaIndex and LangChain, and used in multiple real-world systems, such as COVID-19 Research Search

 -

 My work has received multiple paper awards at conferences like ACL and NeurIPS workshop, and has been featured in major media outlets such as Forbes and MIT Technology Review.
-I’m honored to be named among the EECS Rising Stars (2024), the IBM Glable Ph.D.
-Fellow (2022-2023) and recognized as an MIT Technology Review Innovator Under 35 from Japan (2024).
+I’m honored to be named among the EECS Rising Stars (20222), the IBM Global Ph.D.
+Fellow (2022-2023) and one of MIT Technology Review Innovators Under 35 from Japan (2024).
+My work is now integrated into major libraries like huggingface transformers, LlamaIndex and LangChain, and used in multiple real-world systems, such as COVID-19 Research Search

 I am also passionate about teaching, mentoring and helping students to learn research, especially students from underrepresented groups.
 I have been the Head TA for CSE473: Intro to AI (undergrad) and CSE599J: Data-centric ML (graduate) at UW.
 To reduce the barrier to start research or Ph.D. in this area, I’m hosting weekly office hours open to everyone (please sign up from Calendly!), and am a mentor for UW CSE Ph.D.
 Pre-Application Mentorship Service (PAMS).